wigging/computing-julia/README.md

-# :gem: Computing with Julia
+# 🧮 Computing with Julia

 The Julia programming language is a high-level, high-performance languauge that is suitable for scientific computing applications.
-This repository contains examples that demonstrate various aspects of Julia programming.
-The examples are discussed on my personal website at https://gavinw.me.
+This repository and accompanying website contain examples that demonstrate various aspects of Julia programming.
+The website is available at https://gavinw.me/computing-julia.

 ## Examples

-Code files are available in the `julia-scripts` and `julia-projects` folders.
+Example code is located in the `julia-scripts` and `julia-projects` folders.

+## Website

+The website is generated with [Zola](https://www.getzola.org) using the `content`, `static`, `templates` folders, and the `config.toml` file.
+It is hosted with GitHub Pages from the `docs` folder.

 ## Support